data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 #### Raises

 -   if provided an invalid `axis`.
--   if the size of the axis over which to compute the inner product is not equal for both `x1` and `x2`.
+-   if the size of the axis over which to compute the inner product is not the same for both `x1` and `x2`.

 (function-eig)=
 ### eig()